Le Mars, Iowa: History

 Le Mars is the home of Wells Enterprises, Inc., world's largest producer of ice cream novelties in one location and claims to be the "Ice Cream Capital of the World."

 In 1866, Benjamin F. Betsworth was the first settler in the town which came to be known as Le Mars; he homesteaded on the Floyd River and built the town's first schoolhouse.

 Le Mars was platted three years later but no lots were sold until the Iowa Falls and Sioux City Railroad Company, a subsidiary of the Iowa Falls and Sioux City Railroad (later part of the Illinois Central Railroad), completed its trackage from Le Mars southwardly to Sioux City in 1870.

 Railroad magnate John I. Blair hosted an excursion to the new town, which was then called St. Paul Junction because of its 1871 connection to St. Paul on the nascent Sioux City & St. Paul Railroad.
 Blair asked the women in the party to name the town, and they submitted an acronym based upon their first names' initials: Lucy Ford and Laura Walker, Ellen Cleghorn or Elizabeth Underhill, Martha Weare and Mary Weare, Adeline Swain, Rebecca Smith and Sarah Reynolds.
 (Note that some letters represent more than one person.)
 There was some subsequent uncertainty about who the women of the acronym actually were.
 For example, the city's web page contains a somewhat different list.

 In 1885, Frederick Brooke Close, a young Englishman who had passed up attending Cambridge University to live in Iowa, founded the Northwestern Polo League in Le Mars.
+Close and his two brothers founded a colony of affluent young Englishmen (particularly the second sons of wealthy families) to learn farm management on the American prairie.
+Hundreds of educated British youths lived in Le Mars during this period and founded social clubs, pubs, and sports clubs catering to their interests.
+Financial difficulties, harsh weather, lack of interest in farming, and isolation led to the colony's failure and the British returned to their home country or other parts of the Empire in the early 1890s.